improbable-research/keanu/docs/doc_templates/tensors.md

 Tensors in most cases can be thought of as nested arrays of values that can have any number of dimensions.
-A tensor with one dimension can be thought of as a vector, a tensor with two dimensions as a matrix and a tensor with three dimensions can be thought of as a cube.
+A tensor with one dimension can be thought of as a vector, a tensor with two dimensions as a matrix and a tensor with three dimensions can be thought of as a cuboid.
 The number of dimensions a tensor has is called its `rank` and the length in each dimension describes its `shape`.